Managing Address Fields

 The default formatter includes the following options:

-{# Swap enclosing paragraph tag with a div #}
+{# Swap enclosing paragraph tag for a `div`: #}

 {{ myAddress|address({ html_tag: 'div' }) }}